burtino/dev-setup/README.md

 # dev-setup
 development setup notes

-I'm still torn on zsh because most of the scripting I will do will be for bash but i guess that is what containers and tests are for.
 I capitulate now that zshell is the shell Mac OS has chosen.
+Be aware that some bash is not zsh and you should test all bash scripts against intended targets and not just "worked on my mac".

 ## Homebrew